FormidableLabs/spectacle-cli/CONTRIBUTING.md

 ### Examples

 We have various deck scenarios in `examples` that are part of the development process.
-So far, they are of two flavors:
+So far, they are of following flavors:

 - `examples/cli-{NAME}`: Test the CLI dev server.
-- `examples/loader-{NAME}`: Test a straight webpack build with `webpack-mdx-loader`.

 #### `examples/cli-mdx`